Sudan: Medieval Christian Nubian kingdoms (c. 350–1500)

 From the mid-eighth to mid-eleventh century the political power and cultural development of Christian Nubia peaked.
-In 747 Makuria invaded Egypt, which at this time belonged to the declining Umayyads, and it did so again in the early 960s, when it pushed as far north as Akhmim.
-Makuria maintained close dynastic ties with Alodia, perhaps resulting in the temporary unification of the two kingdoms into one state.
+In 747 Makuria invaded Egypt, which at this time belonged to the declining Umayyads and it did so again in the early 960s, when it pushed as far north as Akhmim.
+Makuria maintained close dynastic ties with Alodia, perhaps resulting in temporary unifications of the two realms as one state or in personal unions.
 The culture of the medieval Nubians has been described as "Afro-Byzantine", but was also increasingly influenced by Arab culture.
 The state organisation was extremely centralised, being based on the Byzantine bureaucracy of the sixth and seventh centuries.
 Arts flourished in the form of pottery paintings and especially wall paintings.
-The Nubians developed an alphabet for their language, Old Nobiin, basing it on the Coptic alphabet, while also using Greek, Coptic and Arabic.
+The Nubians developed an alphabet for their language, Old Nubian, basing it on the Coptic alphabet, while also using Greek, Coptic, and Arabic.
 Women enjoyed high social status: they had access to education, could own, buy and sell land and often used their wealth to endow churches and church paintings.
-Even the royal succession was matrilineal, with the son of the king's sister being the rightful heir.
+Even the royal succession was often matrilineal, with the son of the king's sister being the rightful heir.